YipengHu/label-reg/README.md

 * [**3.
 Try with Your Own Image-Label Data**](#section3)
 * [**4.
 Weakly-Supervised Registration Revisited**](#section4)

+Using the code from this tutorial, one should be able to re-produce the entire method from training to inference and, possibly (with a bit linking-up with a GUI of choice), to deploy the learned model for some real-time surgical guidance!

 ## <a name="section1"></a>1 Multimodal Image Registration
-Medical image registration aims to find a dense displacement field (DDF), such that a given "moving image" can be warped (transformed using the predicted DDF) to match a second "fixed image", that is, the corresponding anatomical structures are in the same spatial location.
+Medical image registration aims to find a dense displacement field (DDF), such that a given "moving image" can be warped (transformed using the predicted DDF) to match a second "fixed image", that is, the corresponding anatomical structures are aligned in the same spatial locations.
+A DDF is typically a set of displacements (in x-, y- and z components) defined at every voxel in the fixed image coordinates, so each set is about three times of the size of the fixed image.
+They usually are inverted displacemnts (i.e. from fixed to moving) to resample intensities from fixed image (which is the one being _warped_ to moving image coordinates).

 The definition of "multimodal" varies from changing of imaging parameters (such as MR sequencing or contrast agents) to images from different scanners.
 An example application is to support 3D-ultrasound-guided intervention for prostate cancer patients.
 The 3D ultrasound image looks like this:
 ![alt text](https://github.com/YipengHu/example-data/raw/master/label-reg-demo/media/volume_us.jpg "Ultrasound Image Volume")